sahil-khanna/WebAPI.swift/README.md

  - **Reachability.swift**: This is picked from https://github.com/ashleymills/Reachability.swift.
 It is used to check if the device is connected to the internet

 ### WHAT'S INTERESTING?
+1. **Queue**: API requests are queued and are executed serially one after the other
-1. **Queue's**: Each API request can be categorised as high and low priority.
+2. **Priority's**: Each API request can be categorised as high and low priority.
 A high priority request will be executed first and the low priority request will be executed later on.
 Below are a few examples
 	- High priority: Book an order of the items in cart.
 	- Low priority: Dispatch the error logs to backend.
 These are not required to be sent immediately
-2. **Retry**: If a request fails because of internet connectivity, the request can be retried for the specified number of times
+3. **Retry**: If a request fails because of internet connectivity, the request can be retried for the specified number of times

 ### USAGE
 ```swift